celsiusnarhwal/lscr-mods/README.md

 Set the container's `DOCKER_MODS` environment variable to `celsiusnarhwal/lscr-mods:universal-envarr`.

-> [!WARNING]
-> Despite `universal` being in the tag, this mod only works with the Sonarr, Radarr, Lidarr, Readarr, and Prowlarr images.

 ```yaml
 sonarr:  # or radarr, lidarr, etc.
     image: lscr.io/linuxserver/sonarr:latest  # or lscr.io/linuxserver/radarr:latest, lscr.io/linuxserver/lidarr:latest, etc.